cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 * **Relationships**: Developing relationships is crucial for success in the field of psychology.
 * **Volunteering and Involvement**: Get involved with local nonprofits and volunteer to gain practical experience, build relationships, and enrich classroom learning.

-### A MAJOR SUCCESS STORY KATRINA’S SURPRISING POSITIVE IMPACT
+### A MAJOR SUCCESS STORY KATRINA'S SURPRISING POSITIVE IMPACT

 * Natural disasters can have unexpected positive outcomes
 * Jarred Honora's experience with Hurricane Katrina and its impact on his life